adeck/terraform-infra/README.md

     ssh gw

 Congratulations!
 You are now logged in to the gateway host, named `gw`.
-To connect to the other hosts (`monitor` and `devbox`, respectively) you will need to switch to a different terminal window, since you cannot log in to those hosts from the `gw` host itself.
+To connect to the other host (`monitor`) you will need to switch to a different terminal window, since you cannot log in to other environment hosts from the `gw` host itself.
-Otherwise the commands would be the same, to wit:
+Otherwise the command would be the same, to wit:

     ssh monitor

-And:

-    ssh devbox

-Since this repo is just for terraform, those other hosts aren't really configured.
+This repo is just for terraform, so the `monitor` host is not configured.
 But DNS is configured, which is why you don't need to know IPs.

-By default, you cannot log into `monitor` and `devbox` by running an SSH comand from the `gw` host.
+By default, you cannot log into `monitor` by running an SSH comand from the `gw` host.
 The reason for this is that the `gw` host does not have access to your forwarding agent, and cannot impersonate you.
 To make that possible, log into `gw` using the command `ssh -A gw`.